 If you are experiencing any such problems in your vision, please call our office at 301-657-5700 to make an appointment for evaluation.
 At Washington Eye Physicians and Surgeons, our retinal specialist is dedicated to helping patients with a variety of retinal problems and setting the standard for diagnosis and treatment of retinal disease.

-At Washington Eye Physicians & Surgeons we treat a wide variety of retina eye conditions including:
+At the retina center at Washington Eye Physicians & Surgeons, our retina specialists treat a wide variety of retina conditions including:

 - Diabetic Retinopathy

 - Cystoid Macula Edema

 At Washington Eye Physicians & Surgeons, we perform comprehensive dilated eye examinations.
 We also offer the latest in-office diagnostic tests such as spectral domain OCT (optical coherence tomography), fundus autofluorescence, color photography, fluorescein angiography, and ultrasound of the eye.
 In-office procedures such as intravitreal injections and retinal laser surgeries are also routinely performed.